-Policy definitions are general statements that describe the intended level of rigor and desired performance within each performance level range.
-After reviewing several examples of state policy definitions, the panel discussed the characteristics and features that were most appropriate and useful for Illinois.
+Policy Definitions (PD) are general statements that describe the intended level of rigor and desired performance within each performance level range.
+After reviewing several examples of state PDs, the panel discussed the characteristics and features that were most appropriate and useful for Illinois.
 In addition to affirming many of the recommendations from the Number and Name discussion, additional guidance included:

-- Focus on characteristics of student performance with respect to the state's academic content standards. - Signal academic readiness or progress toward a range of postsecondary outcomes, including college and career. - Promote clarity and utility by referencing some actions or next steps, when appropriate.
+- Focus on characteristics of student performance with respect to the state's academic content standards. - Signal academic readiness or progress towards a range of post-secondary outcomes, including college and career. - Promote clarity and utility by referencing some actions or next steps when appropriate.
 However, be careful not to be too prescriptive.
-Avoid "diagnostic" interpretations that are not supported by a summative test.
+Avoid 'diagnostic' interpretations that are not supported by a summative test.

-More broadly, the panel was careful to note that academic achievement as measured on the state assessment is only one part of a much broader set of competencies associated with postsecondary success.
+More broadly, the panel was careful to note that academic achievement as measured on the state assessment is only one part of a much broader set of competencies associated with post-secondary success.
 Assessment results must be used in combination with other sources of evidence when supporting claims about readiness.